KoenZomers/RingApi/README.md

 ## Version History

+0.4.2.0 - released January 2, 2020

+- Added method `GetLatestSnapshot` to retrieve a snapshot from a doorbot
+- Added method `UpdateSnapshot` to force refreshing a snapshot from a doorbot
+- Added method `GetDoorbotSnapshotTimestamp` to retrieve the date and time at which the last snapshot was taken from a doorbot

 0.4.1.0 - released December 24, 2019

 - Updated method for downloading of recordings which is also used by the native Ring apps and seems more stable